 - Get support from a trusted friend, roommate, family member, significant other, or advisor. - Talk confidentially with a counselor at the Counseling and Wellness Center.
 All counseling services are free and available to all MassArt students.
-Call 617.879.7760, email counseling@massart.edu, or stop by the 2nd floor of Kennedy to make an appointment. - Other campus resources available for support include RAs and other Housing and Residence Life staff, and the Dean of Students. - Remember that what happened is not your fault and you are not alone.
+Call 617.879.7760, email counseling@massart.edu, or stop by the 2nd floor of Kennedy to make an appointment. - MassArt offers "MartyAid" a 24/7 support line for mental health support. - Other campus resources available for support include RAs and other Housing and Residence Life staff, and the Dean of Students. - Remember that what happened is not your fault and you are not alone.